Police Inspector murdered in Imo – The Sun Nigeria

 Also, Ikeokwu revealed that his service pistol was taken away from him while signs of torture was noticed around his neck and back region.

-Meanwhile, the corpse according to Ikeokwu has been deposited at the morgue while the command intensify on its investigation.
+Meanwhile, the body, according to Ikeokwu, has been deposited at the morgue while the command intensified investigation.

 Leave a Reply